-Stewardship

-ESG integration

-Exclusions

-focus

-Impact investing

-The responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.

-(Financial Reporting Council)

-The systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions.
+Stewardship ESG integration Exclusions Sustainability focus Impact investing The responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
+(Financial Reporting Council) The systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions.
 (UN Principles for Responsible Investment) Excluding entire sectors, activities, companies or countries from a fund or portfolio based on ESG criteria, moral or ethical views, or religious beliefs.
 Investment approaches that select and include investments on the basis of their fulfilling certain sustainability criteria and/or delivering on specific and measurable sustainability outcome(s).
-Investments are chosen on the basis of their economic activity (what they produce/ what services they deliver) and on their business conduct (how they deliver their

-Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.

-(Global Impact Investing Network)

-- Ongoing engagement with the companies and funds we invest in to discuss their handling and disclosure of ESG related issues - Engagement may be undertaken individually or in collaboration with other investors - Using voting rights where applicable to further our engagement

-- It is not about excluding certain activities but it is understanding the ESG related challenges and opportunities

-- It is about risk mitigation

-- The approach depending on the asset class

-- Across Quilter

-we have a firmwide restriction

-on investing in

-controversial

-weapons directly or

-indirectly through

-actively managed

-funds

-- Some of the strategies or products we offer have specific exclusions as part of the investment mandate

-- Within our DPS offering clients are able to set their own exclusions

-(Investment Association) What does this mean?

-products and services).

-- Different strategies will set different sustainability outcomes - For many strategies this will be linked to supporting the UN Sustainable Development Goals

-- Investing in different asset classes to intentionally achieve positive social and environmental outcomes - Lower financial returns may be accepted to achieve social/environmental returns
+Investments are chosen on the basis of their economic activity (what they produce/ what services they deliver) and on their business conduct (how they deliver their products and services).
+(Investment Association) Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.
+(Global Impact Investing Network) What does this mean?
+What does this mean?
+What does this mean?
+What does this mean?
+What does this mean?
+Ongoing engagement with the companies and funds we invest in to discuss their handling and disclosure of ESG related issues Engagement may be undertaken individually or in collaboration with other investors Using voting rights where applicable to further our engagement It is not about excluding certain activities but it is understanding the ESG related challenges and opportunities It is about risk mitigation The approach depending on the asset class Across Quilter we have a firm- wide restriction on investing in controversial weapons directly or indirectly through actively managed funds Some of the strategies or products we offer have specific exclusions as part of the investment mandate Within our DPS offering clients are able to set their own exclusions Different strategies will set different sustainability outcomes For many strategies this will be linked to supporting the UN Sustainable Development Goals Investing in different asset classes to intentionally achieve positive social and environmental outcomes Lower financial returns may be accepted to achieve social/environmental returns